Justification Ethics

 If you interact with someone, you should be able to rationally justify your interaction, in a way where those involved in the interaction should be rationally required to accept it.

-This is a 'persuasive argument', meaning an argument that attempts to derive a claim in the form "You ought to accept X".
+This is a 'Persuasive Argument', meaning an argument that attempts to derive a claim in the form "You ought to accept X".
 Any argument in this form, must appeal to the interests of any debate opponent for the conclusion to have valid normative weight.

 To engage in an interaction that is inconsistent with the normative value of interest, is to engage in an interaction that cannot be rationally justified to anyone.